Benchmarking at the Edge of Comprehension: The Protocol

 \subsection{Procedure Overview}

 The protocol proceeds in two stages:

 \paragraph{Stage 1: Feasibility Gating.} The benchmarker produces a question $q$ along with a proposed answer $a_A$.
 To prevent adversarial or ill-posed questions, $a_A$ must itself be critique-resilient: the answerer may critique it, and if the critique is upheld in the adjudication process, the question is marked invalid and dropped.
 Similarly, the answerer can produce an ill-posedness claim with witness, which, if upheld, leads to dropping.
+In practice, a question $q$ is admitted if and only if (i) no ill-posedness critique against $q$ is upheld, and (ii) the benchmarker's self-answer $a_A$ survives critique attempts from every other model in the pool.
+A single upheld critique of any kind is sufficient to invalidate $q$.

 \paragraph{Stage 2: Adversarial Evaluation.}

 If the question passes feasibility gating, the answerer produces either an answer $a_B$ or a failure declaration.
 If $B$ fails, $A$ wins.
 Otherwise, $A$ must either accept $a_B$ as critique-resilient or produce a critique $(c, w)$ targeting it.
 Acceptance yields an immediate answerer win; critiques proceed to adjudication.